fathyshawat/WeatherApp/README.md

 - RxJava : to do a heavy tasks in app in background like(get name-id of all cities).
 - DataBinding :  minimizes the necessary code in your application logic to connect to the user interface elements.avoid null pointer exception.
 - Picasso : easy to deal with img url by(download the image in another thread and it manages for you) and display it in ui .
+- FusedLocationProviderClient : for interacting with the location .